EduardoV-dev/neovim-config/README.md

 When setting up the neovim environment, prettier won't have rules and won't format on save, do the next for solving this issue:

 * Enter vim and command mode, type `:CocConfig` and hit enter to enter the config file for coc.
-* Copy the content of prettier.json file in this repo and paste it into this coc-settings.json file.
+* Copy the content of `prettier.json` file in this repo and paste it into the `coc-settings.json` file.

 ### And that's it!.